 An extant planning permission exists under planning application ref.
-4/13/2148/0F1 for a holiday accommodation development on and within close proximity of the site.
+4/13/2148/0F1 for a holiday accommodation development on and within close proximity of the site, which is currently under construction.

 In the context of the above, it considered unreasonable to conclude that the location is otherwise impractical or undesirable.